 If you work out when you are tired and sore or if you push yourself too hard during your workout, it can easily lead to shaking after exercise.
 Another common cause is holding your muscles in one position for too long, which can also lead to muscle fatigue.

 Your muscles move efficiently because the different motor units — a group of muscles and a motor nerve in the spine — work together to create an even, smooth contraction.
 If you are fatigued, some of the motor units drop out and quit working, leading to shaking and trembling, Dr. Loren G. Martin, a professor of physiology at Oklahoma State University, explains.
 Once you rest your muscles sufficiently, the shaking should stop.

 Low Blood Sugar

-Muscle fatigue and hypoglycemia are probably the most common causes of post-workout shaking, but other factors can either contribute to or cause the problem.
+Muscle fatigue and hypoglycemia are probably the most common causes of shaking after exercise, but other factors can either contribute to or cause the problem.
 Consuming excessive amounts of alcohol, alcohol withdrawal, caffeine or certain medications can lead to trembling and shaking, as can stress and anxiety.
 Rarely, an underlying medical disorder that affects the nerves, such as multiple sclerosis or Parkinson's disease, is to blame.

 To prevent shaking after exercise from muscle fatigue, work out within your limits and avoid pushing yourself too hard.
 Avoid working your muscles to the point of fatigue and soreness.
 Make gradual changes to your workout, avoiding sudden jumps in intensity or duration.

 Warm up before working out and stretch your muscles after your warmup and after working out.
 Eat a full meal at least two to four hours before working out to avoid low blood sugar.
 If you missed a meal, try to consume a small snack at least 30 minutes before your exercise session begins.